yardsale8/stat489_book/_sources/FunctionalListProcessing/OtherExamplesOfHigherOrderFunctions.txt

 .. note::

-    This is a useful when transitioning from writing imperative programs to writing functional programs.
+    This is useful when transitioning from writing imperative programs to writing functional programs.
 Anytime that you want to write code like this:

     .. sourcecode:: python